shaifalikanji/Udacity-Restaurant-Reviews-mws-Project5/README.md

 ### 3. Make the provided website responsive – the website should render on all devices
 Make sure the website is responsive and mobile friendly.

-•Images should not overlap on your site
+1. Images should not overlap on your site
-•All the elements on the page must be usable and visible in any viewport (desktop, tablet, mobile displays).
+2. All the elements on the page must be usable and visible in any viewport (desktop, tablet, mobile displays).
-•Add document type declaration and the meta-data viewport tags.
+3. Add document type declaration and the meta-data viewport tags.
-•Make any necessary changes in the styles.css files as needed to make the web site more responsive.
+4. Make any necessary changes in the styles.css files as needed to make the web site more responsive.
-•Create a responsive grid-based layout using CSS and make sure these items fit a mobile screen(viewport).
+5. Create a responsive grid-based layout using CSS and make sure these items fit a mobile screen(viewport).
-•Use media queries that provide fluid breakpoints across different screen sizes.
+6. Use media queries that provide fluid breakpoints across different screen sizes.
-•Use the mobile first approach: start by designing your application for mobile devices then add breakpoints for larger devices (medium – large).
+7. Use the mobile first approach: start by designing your application for mobile devices then add breakpoints for larger devices (medium – large).
-•Use responsive images that adjust for the dimensions and resolution of any mobile device.
+8. Use responsive images that adjust for the dimensions and resolution of any mobile device.
-•Test responsiveness (especially images) across different web browsers, such as Chrome and Firefox.
+9. Test responsiveness (especially images) across different web browsers, such as Chrome and Firefox.
-•Use height, width, flexbox (display flex, flex basis) CSS grid etc.
+10. Use height, width, flexbox (display flex, flex basis) CSS grid etc.

 ### 4. Add accessibility features in HTML
 Accessibility features allow users with any sort of impairment to have the best possible user experience.
 Accessibility enables users use devices or software to navigate through the content on a web page with ease.

-•	Create tab indexes for each element.
+1. Create tab indexes for each element.
-•	Use various semantics markup including roles and labels etc. and ARIA
+2. Use various semantics markup including roles and labels etc. and ARIA
-•	Add alt attributes for descriptive images.
+3. Add alt attributes for descriptive images.
-•	Add screen-reader only attributes
+4. Add screen-reader only attributes

-•	You can use the following accessibility features on your web page to create a better user experience.
+### You can use the following accessibility features on your web page to create a better user experience.
 1. Use attributes to create accessible images on your site.
 2. Use hover/focus selectors for better focus on your pages as user navigate through the site.
 3. Use skip-links to allow users to navigate directly to the main content of the site.